solliancenet/microsoft-postgresql-developer-guide/pandoc/postgresql-developer-guide.md

 The Azure CLI `az postgresql flexible-server` set of commands is very robust.
 [Azure's quickstart guide] demonstrates how the `az postgresql flexible-server create` and
-`az postgresql flexible-server db create` commands can automatically populate server parameters.
+`az postgresql flexible-server db create` commands can create a new instance.

 > ![Note icon][Note] **Note:** It is possible to exercise greater
 > control over these commands by reviewing the documentation for the